Pavlos

 Fun Facts

-• The name has been occasionally used for characters in Australian literature and theatre reflecting Greek immigrant narratives.
+• In Australian popular culture, the name has been used for characters in literature and film representing Greek-Australian identity.

 Personality Traits